 2.Know the seller.

 Get the seller's vital information, including name, address and phone number.
 Ask the seller how she ships, how long delivery takes, whether insurance is available and inquire about the return policy.
-Check the auction site to see if there is any negative feedback about the seller.
+Check the auction site to see if there is any negative feedback about the seller, be sure to check the legitimacy of positive ones too.

 3.Check out the merchandise.